Ancient medicines you’d be better off without

 Another Ancient Egyptian cure for……..anything

-Its just common sense that something your body expels probably isn’t good for you to re-ingest, if you go to the toilet then whatever comes out is waste and nothing more, but not to the Egyptians.
-Animal dung has been considered to have curing properties by a number of civilizations but the earliest mention comes from an Egyptian medical parchment called the Ebers Papyrus written in 1550 BC.
+It’s just common sense that something your body expels probably isn’t good for you to re-ingest, if you go to the toilet then whatever comes out is waste and nothing more, but not to the Egyptians.
+Animal dung has been considered to have curing properties by many civilizations but the earliest mention comes from an Egyptian medical parchment called the Ebers Papyrus written in 1550 BC.
 It explains how certain dung such as dog and gazelle can cure various ailments and also has the ability to ward off bad spirits.
-Administering the dung to people would probably be done in the form of rubs or drinks, but either way it would only make matters worse.
+Administering the dung to people would probably be done in the form of rubs or drinks, but either way, it would only make matters worse.

 Middle eastern cure for being overweight